-Just how stores have return policies to exchange or return items we change our minds on, developers are going to understand that you’re likely going to want to make changes on your custom software.
+Like stores have return policies to exchange or return items we change our minds on, developers are going to understand that you’re likely going to want to make changes to your custom software.

 Let’s go over a couple of situations to help you better understand why changes can affect your timeline and budget.